padys/CodeWars/README.md

-# CoreWars Playground in Go
+# The Codewars Playground in Go

-It's playground for testing solution of [CoreWars](https://www.codewars.com/)' *kata* in Go.
+It's playground for comfortable testing solution of the [Codewars](https://www.codewars.com/)' *kata* in Go.

 ## How to play